The Bordier Group has held financial records of its profitability since 1844 and has not had a trading loss since 1950.

-In becoming an official sponsor of the ‘Under The Pole’ III Twilight Zone expedition, the Bordier Group is making a responsible and sustainable commitment to improving knowledge of the deep-sea environment and the challenges arising from climate change.
+In becoming an official sponsor of the ‘Under The Pole’ III Twilight Zone expedition in 2018, the Bordier Group made a responsible and sustainable commitment to improving knowledge of the deep-sea environment and the challenges arising from climate change.

-Launched in 2010, ‘Under The Pole’ is a fully-fledged business venture, and has gathered more than 100 experts into an interdisciplinary team – from divers, sailors and scientists to mechanics, engineers, photographers, cameramen and doctors.
-Over three years, they are in turn exploring the Earth’s oceans, starting in the Arctic Ocean before transiting via the Pacific to the Antarctic, and then finally to the Atlantic.
+Launched in 2010, ‘Under The Pole’ was a fully-fledged business venture, and has gathered more than 100 experts into an interdisciplinary team – from divers, sailors and scientists to mechanics, engineers, photographers, cameramen and doctors.
+Over three years, they explored the Earth’s oceans, starting in the Arctic Ocean before transiting via the Pacific to the Antarctic, and then finally to the Atlantic.